django-zero/django-zero/docs/README.md

 ## Status

 This is an early preview.
-We use it on multiple production websites, but you should be aware that things can be a bit rusty here and there, changes are sometimes necessary, etc. Use at your own risks.
+We use it on multiple production websites at [Makersquad](https://makersquad.fr/), and we know a few more people using it, but you should be aware that things can be a bit rusty here and there, changes are sometimes necessary, etc.

+Use at your own risks, and take the time to understand how it works.